INFORMSJoC/2021.0326/README.md

-The software and data in this repository are a snapshot of the software and data that were used in the research reported on in the paper Mixed-Integer Programming Versus Constraint Programming for Shop Scheduling Problems: New Results and Outlook by Bahman Naderi, Rubén Ruiz, Vahid Roshanaei.
+The software and data in this repository are a snapshot of the software and data that were used in the research reported on in the paper "Mixed-Integer Programming Versus Constraint Programming for Shop Scheduling Problems: New Results and Outlook" by Bahman Naderi, Rubén Ruiz, Vahid Roshanaei.

 ## Cite